On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Introduction

 In the post-inflationary scenario, the axion field takes random values in causally disconnected regions, leading to the formation of a cosmic string network via the Kibble mechanism \cite{Kibble:1976sj,Vilenkin:1982ks,Lyth:1992tw}.
 As the Universe expands, the network evolves and radiates energy predominantly into axions.
 Around the QCD epoch, the axion potential turns on, domain walls form, and the string--wall system eventually annihilates, producing cold axions \cite{Chang:1998tb,Hiramatsu:2010yn,Hiramatsu:2012gg,Kawasaki:2018bzv,Saikawa:2012uk,Vaquero:2018tib}.

-In this case, the relic abundance is often regarded, up to the uncertainties associated with the string network, as a function of a single parameter, the axion decay constant $f_a$, leading to an approximate one-to-one mapping between $f_a$ and the dark matter density.
+In this case, the relic abundance is often regarded, up to the uncertainties associated with the string network, as a function of the single parameter $f_a$, leading to an approximate one-to-one mapping between $f_a$ and the dark matter density \cite{Gorghetto:2018myk,Gorghetto:2020qws,Hindmarsh:2021zkt,Hiramatsu:2012sc,Buschmann:2021sdq,Benabou:2024msj}.

 In this work we show that this predictivity is generically lost once explicit Peccei--Quinn breaking becomes dynamically relevant before the QCD transition.
 Even if compatible with the strong CP bound, such effects introduce an additional timescale which can determine the annihilation time of the string network.
 When this occurs before the QCD transition, the cosmological evolution is no longer controlled primarily by infrared QCD dynamics.